AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/CanAddNew.md

 XmlSchemaManager.CanAddNew Method
 =================================
-AutomationML 2.1 APIDetermines, if a child with the specified name can be added to the parent node.
+Determines, if a child with the specified name can be added to the parent node.
 The method checks the specified minimal and maximal occurrences, defined for this relation in the xml schema.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)